 So before coming up with any drastic action plans, try and engage your son/daughter and their teachers in an objective assessment of what went wrong (as well as what went well!), whether that be insufficient preparation or dropping marks on specific types of question or topic.

-Here are our top tips for students who were unhappy with their mocks:
+Here are our top tips for students who were unhappy with their mock exam results:

 - Get organised now